What a Within-Market Property Rank Actually Means

 What is a good real estate investment score?

 There is no universal cutoff that makes a property automatically “good.”
-Higher scores generally indicate a stronger setup relative to comparable homes, but the decision should still include the forecast range, pricing, financing, and the client’s goals.
+Higher scores generally indicate a stronger setup relative to comparable homes, but the decision should still include confidence context, pricing, financing, and the client’s goals.

 Can a property with a middle score still make sense?

 Yes.
-Middle-range scores often reflect mixed signals rather than a clear yes or no. That is exactly where the explanation and scenario ranges become most useful.
+Middle-range scores often reflect mixed signals rather than a clear yes or no. That is exactly where the explanation and confidence flags become most useful.

 Why not just use appreciation history or cap rate?